-Student life at Harper is a combination of experiences and opportunities both in and out of the classroom.
-Knowing what is available to you will help you get the most out of each semester you spend at Harper.
+Student life at Harper is a combination of experiences and opportunities in and out of the classroom.
+Knowing what is available will help you get the most out of each semester you spend at Harper.

-And knowing about Harper starts with having a copy of the current catalog.
+Knowing about Harper starts with having a copy of the current catalog.
 (If you don't yet have one, ask for a copy at the Information Center.)
 The catalog details the academic side of College life-programs, course descriptions, requirements and regulations.

-The Student Handbook/Datebook (previously two publications) addresses the resources and activities available to Harper students outside the classroom and also includes the regulations and policies governing student life at Harper.
-The Datebook section lists events already planned for the semester-athletics, cultural events and official College calendar dates.
+The Student Handbook/Datebook addresses the resources and activities available to Harper students outside the classroom and also includes the regulations and policies governing student life at Harper.
+The datebook section lists events already planned for the semester-athletics, cultural events and official College calendar dates.

 The datebook is designed for daily use, to help you plan your personal or organizational activities more easily.
 There is space allowed for your own notations of assignments, meetings or other commitments you need to remember.
-By using your datebook, you can plan to include both the "must-do" and "like-to" activities for a great semester at Harper.
+By using your datebook, you can plan to include both the "must-do" and "liketo" activities for a great semester at Harper.